 - Usually breads have to rising periods, also known as “proofing.”
 The times listed are suggestions, most times you’ll want the dough size to double.
 It’s important not to overproof or underproof!

 - Proof in a warm spot in your kitchen.
 If it’s too hot, your bread will rise too fast and the texture may not be ideal and the flavors that occur with a slower rising will be lacking, too.
 75-80º is ideal.

 - Bake according to your recipe’s instructions.
+If you’re unsure if your loaf is done, use an instant read thermometer and look for an internal temperature of 190º.
 Then make sure to enjoy your freshly baked bread with some butter or jam!

 - Carrot Bread by Rossella at Ma che ti sei mangiato

 - Garlic Herb Mini Rolls by Kathya at Basic N Delicious

 - Gluten-Free Sweet Potato Biscuits by Dorothy at Shockingly Delicious